mech/Notes/DevOps/docker.md

 OODA loop - Observe, Orient, Decide, Art.
 The one that win is the one that can go around this loop the fastest.
 Move the fastest, iterate the fastest.

+Developer worries about what's "inside" the container.
+His code, libraries, package manager, apps and data.
+All Linux server to them look the same.

+Ops worries what's "outside" the container.
+Login, remote address, monitoring, network config.
+All containers start, stop, copy, attach, migrate the same way.

 Operationalized and Orchestration.

 * [Docker Weekly](http://blog.docker.com/docker-weekly-archives/)